AurelioAguirre/wallpapercave-scraper/README.md

     python main.py [URL]

-All the latest versions as of today 20th of September 2022.
+ This all works as of 20th of September 2022.

 Program can also be run using the binary file in the dist folder.
 Simply run as any executable in Windows 10.